nik3006/Netflix/README.md

 # Netflix
-Just the frontend using HTML and CSS
+Just the frontend using HTML and CSS.

 Link to the live website -  https://nik3006.github.io/Netflix/